 Our neighborhood garage sale is one of my favorite weekends of the year.
 I’m an avid garage sale shopper, but being on the selling side is a totally different experience.
 Of course, the main reason I like having a garage sale is to make money using garage sale hacks.
 But in addition to this, you can actually have a lot of fun hosting a sale!

 When you have a garage sale, you get to work on your marketing and negotiation skills, socialize with shoppers and get rid of junk.
 I try to live as live as frugally as possible, but it’s easy for clutter to creep in.
-I anticipate this bi-annual clean out of our home.
+I anticipate this biennial clean out of our home.
 Whatever does not sell at the garage sale is dropped off at a thrift store directly after the sale ends.
-No junk returns to our home.
-But what does return – is cash in our pocketbook – and I’m going to tell you exactly how I do it.
+No items return to our home.
+But what does return – is cash in our pockets – and I’m going to tell you exactly how I do it.

 Garage Sale Hacks

-I think plays a big role in the success of our sale and how much money we make.
-But before we get into the garage sale hacks, one caveat, if it rains on the day of your garage sale (as it did for us in 2015) I make no guarantees.
+Now before we get into the garage sale hacks, one caveat, if it rains on the day of your garage sale (as it did for us in 2015) I make no guarantees.
 Good weather plays a huge role in the success of any yard sale.
-Now, here are my secret tips:
+Now, here are my secret tips.